jamietanna/sarahseewhy.github.io/_posts/2021-04-01-on-leading.md

 For someone who enjoys leading and wants to continue down this path it feels a bit odd stepping back.

-My primary reason for stepping back is to model "leaning out" or purposefully stepping away from leadership to show it's possible to step away (for _Hamilton_ fans, this is what's known as the ["One last time"](https://www.youtube.com/watch?v=pEqnXNsAFL8) approach).
+My primary reason for stepping back is to model "leaning out" or purposefully stepping away from leadership to show it's possible to step away (for _Hamilton_ fans this is what's known as the ["One last time"](https://www.youtube.com/watch?v=pEqnXNsAFL8) approach).

 Folks are probably familiar with "Leaning in", a concept introduced by Sheryl Sandberg in her book [_Lean In_](https://en.wikipedia.org/wiki/Lean_In).

 I've always been a bit sceptical of leaning in.

-It puts the responsibility on marginalised individuals to address the inequalities they face instead of encouraging folks who aren't marginalised or differently marginalised to address the cycle of marginalisation.
+It puts the responsibility on marginalised individuals to tackle inequality instead of encouraging folks who aren't marginalised or differently marginalised to address the cycle of marginalisation.

 The tech lead role isn't a promotion where I work, it's an added layer of responsibility people volunteer for.
-You get to practice leadership, culture-building, product strategy, and working with stakeholders.
+You get to practice leadership, culture-building, product strategy, pastoral care, and working with stakeholders.
 It's a lot of work.

 It's also a role that's easy to get comfortable in.
 Most folks I've seen in the role stay there.
 This means it's harder for other team members to get that leadership experience.

-I stopped being a tech lead so in the future when there's a new member of my team who wants to practice leadership, who may be historically marginalised in tech, they can step in to this role because the team has a tradition of stepping back from leadership.
+I stopped being a tech lead so in the future when there's a new member of my team who wants to practice leadership, who may be historically marginalised in tech, they can step in to this role because there is a tradition of tech leads stepping back.